In this tutorial, you will learn:

 ## 1 2 3 4 5 6 7 8 9 10

-We will first see the basic arithmetic operations in R. The following operators stand for:
+We will first see the basic arithmetic operators in R data types.
+Following are the arithmetic and boolean operators in R programming which stand for:

 |^ or **||Exponentiation|